Light Logo

 • Most adults

-• Anyone who doesn't track body fat %
+• Anyone who doesn't regularly track their body fat %

 • People with “typical” body compositions